An audiovisual exploration of the past, present and futures of three peatlands: Bodmin, Dartmoor and Exmoor.

 FILMS

 An archive of films exploring peatlands across different scales can be reshaped and curated by visitors to the STACKS website.
-Many of these were shot across Bodmin, Dartmoor and Exmoor to capture abstracted peatland tones and textures.
+Many of these were shot across Bodmin Moor, Dartmoor and Exmoor to capture abstracted peatland tones and textures.
 Other films were created using photographic film, where photographs of peatland landscapes were taken, and their negative film buried in peat and bogs for months on end.
 Upon excavation, new patterns of decay and decomposition were traced on their surface.
 These films were then sliced into hundreds of tiny frames and animated.
 Another set of films projected archive images of peatlands across the South West of England through the water column of moorland streams in the middle of the night.

 SOUNDS